 - Costly: The exchange tanks are a bill that never goes away.
 If a homeowner used the money spent on exchange tanks in approximetly 3 years the amount spent would be equivalent to the price of a whole house system.
 This exchange tank bill can be raised at any time and consistently is after the first year of service.

 - Inconsistency: rarely do exchange tanks last the full week in which they are designed to last.
 They exhaust very quickly and when they are regenerated there is no way to tell if they are full.
-Home owners often comment on how much they dislike them.
-In places like Santa Clarita where you can no legally use self regenerating water softeners that add salt some owners have hired their services because they have no other choice for soft water or mineral free water that doesn’t cause hard water related problems.
-“My exchange tanks never last as long as they are purposed to.”
+Homeowners often comment on how much they dislike them.
+In places like Santa Clarita where you can not legally use self regenerating water softeners that add salt, some owners have hired their services because they have no other choice for soft water or mineral-free water that doesn’t cause hard water-related problems.
+“My exchange tanks never last as long as they are supposed to.”
 This is the cry heard most from exchange tank users.

 - Privacy and security: Exchange tanks are located in the garage and the company that provides the service has to have access to your home to make the exchange every week.
 The company, or more importantly whoever they hire, can enter your garage at any time.
 This is a concern of people who have valuables or documents stored in the garage.

 - Environment: Just because they are exchanged doesn’t mean that the by product of soft water is still not dispelled because it is — it’s just dumped into our environment at another location instead of down the homeowner’s sewer drain.
 When they regenerate the tanks, the brine and chlorides in the tank are dumped right down the sewer drain and into our rivers, streams and oceans.
 The tanks also need to be transported.
 The amount of fuel and emissions that this delivery process produces and that these large trucks create are massive, however un-calculated by any agency at this time.